 A disk array is a collection of physical disks that VxVM can represent to the operating system as one or more virtual disks or volumes.
 The volumes created by VxVM look and act to the operating system like physical disks.
 Applications that interact with volumes should work in the same way as with physical disks.

-"How VxVM presents a Disk Array as Volumes to the Operating System" shows how VxVM represents a disk array as several volumes to the operating system
+"How VxVM Presents the Disks in a Disk Array as Volumes to the Operating System" illustrates how VxVM represents the disks in a disk array as several volumes to the operating system.